spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 }
 ```

-### How could this look like
+### Example

-See also this at the live demo <https://livedemo.spreadsheet-importer.com/>.
+See the live demo at <https://livedemo.spreadsheet-importer.com/>.

 ![Object Page with Buttons](./../images/object_page.png){ loading=lazy }

 ## Starting with Fiori Elements (OData V2)

-### Extension in manifest.json
+### Manifest.json Extension

-As an example, here is how your custom action can look like.
-This example is from the [sample app](https://github.com/spreadsheetimporter/ui5-cc-spreadsheetimporter/blob/main/examples/packages/ordersv2fe/webapp/manifest.json) for the object page.
+Here is an example of a custom action from the [sample app](https://github.com/spreadsheetimporter/ui5-cc-spreadsheetimporter/blob/main/examples/packages/ordersv2fe/webapp/manifest.json) for the object page.

 ```json
 "extends": {